raystack/frontier/docs/docs/introduction.md

 Here are the steps to work with Shield.

-1. Configure policies: This step involes defition of resource types that will exist in the connected backend.
+1. Configure policies: This step involves definition of resource types that will exist in the connected backend.
 User can also configure the roles and permissions that exist.

 2. Configure rules: This step involves defining the authorization(via authz middleware) and resource creation(via hook) for each path in the backend.